-UFS is proud to be part of the Rotary Club Bowel Scan program.
-Normally, screening kits are available from all UFS pharmacies (excluding Melbourne stores) for the month of May for a cost of $15 (no further discount applies).
-We hope to continue this service in 2021.
+UFS is proud to be part of the Rotary Club Bowel Scan program again in 2021.
+Screening kits are available from all UFS pharmacies (excluding Melbourne stores) for the month of May for a cost of $20 (no further discount applies).

-Bowel cancer is the most common internal cancer affecting both sexes in Australia and is second only to lung cancer as a cause of cancer related death.
+Bowel cancer is the most common internal cancer affecting both genders in Australia and is second only to lung cancer as a cause of cancer related death.

 Australia, like the USA, has one of the highest incidence rates of colorectal cancer in the world.
 The USA has already adopted colorectal cancer screening on a national basis.
 In Australia, there are about 11,000 new cases of colorectal cancer each year and about 5,500 deaths from the disease.